Ruder Finn

-Ruder Finn is a public relations firm with headquarters in the United States and China.
-It is a large privately owned communications agency, serving corporations, governments, and non-profits.
-It also has offices in San Francisco, London, Washington, D.C., Singapore, and several Indian metro areas including the National Capital Region.
+Ruder Finn is a public relations firm founded in New York City in 1948 by David Finn and Bill Ruder.
+The privately held agency is headquartered in the United States and has worked with clients in industries such as technology, healthcare, brand experience, corporate reputation, workplace, and has advised both corporate and government organizations.

+The firm has been associated with high-profile campaigns in entertainment and public health, as well as political accounts.
+Since 2011, the company has been led by CEO Kathy Bloomgarden, who is David Finn's daughter.

 History

+Origins: 1948–1990s

 Ruder Finn was established in 1948 in New York by David Finn and Bill Ruder.

-The firms's first client was country singer Perry Como; its success at promoting Como attracted more clients in show business, including Dinah Shore and Jack Lemmon.
+The firm's first client was country singer Perry Como.
+Its success at promoting Como attracted more clients in show business, including Dinah Shore and Jack Lemmon.
 Ruder Finn eventually expanded to represent consumer product companies and government agencies.

-In the 1960s through late 1990s, while representing long-time client Philip Morris (now Altria), Ruder Finn was instrumental in crafting the public relations campaign that disputed the evidence tobacco smoking is hazardous to health.
+During the 1960s, Ruder Finn provided public relations support for the U.S. government's efforts related to the Partial Nuclear Test Ban Treat signed under President Kennedy.

+David Finn advised on the curation of the PepsiCo Donald M. Kendall Sculpture Gardens, helping assemble a collection of twentieth-century outdoor artworks.
+His involvement reflected a long-standing commitment to expanding public access to modern art.

+In 1979, David Finn and Bill Ruder were hired to handle the promotion of the new Pritzker Prize, founded by the owners of Hyatt Hotels, Jay and Cindy Pritzker.

+In 1985 Ruder Finn executed the "Glad Bag-A-Thon," the nation's largest organized clean-up and recycling initiative, in partnership with Glad Bags and Keep America Beautiful.

+During this time, Ruder Finn advised Philip Morris (now Altria), on public relations strategies related to growing health concerns about smoking.
+Ruder Finn recommended adopting public information policies that acknowledge health risks, such as including warnings on advertisements and deferring to medical authorities on scientific findings.

+These decades laid the groundwork for future growth under the leadership of David Finn's daughter, Kathy Bloomgarden, who became the firm's CEO and expanded their international presence into China.

 In 1997, Ruder Finn ran the Global Climate Coalition, a group of mainly United States businesses opposing action to reduce greenhouse gas emissions.

-In 1998, the firm was caught in a conflict of interest after it was revealed that it represented both the Jewish Agency for Israel and the government of Switzerland.
-The Jewish Agency's World Jewish Restitution Organization was pursuing a settlement with the Swiss government over its financial dealings during World War II.
-Ruder Finn responded to this news by severing relations with the Jewish Agency.

-In 1999 Ruder Finn established RFI Studios, a digital practice, to help clients protect and build their reputation online.
+In 1999, Ruder Finn established RFI Studios, a digital practice, to help clients protect and build their reputation online.
 The agency expanded in Asia, establishing offices in Shanghai, Beijing, Hong Kong, Guangzhou, Singapore, Delhi, Mumbai and Bangalore.

+2000s

 In 2005, pro bono work done for the UN raised speculation when Kofi Annan's nephew, Kobina, worked as an intern at the firm.
+Ruder Finn was not awarded any U.N. contract because of Kobina's employment.